 The Dallas County Community College District Male Initiative helps men of color pursue their personal and academic goals.
 Explore the Male Initiative programs and resources at your campus, including mentoring and networking opportunities.

 The Cedar Valley “Male Initiative” strives to impact college youth and encourage you not only to complete college, but also to excel there.
-Ninety-eight percent of the participants agree that the program helped them utilize academic resources on campus, and 93 percent believe that it helped them define academic and career goals.
+A full 98% of the participants agree that the program helped them utilize academic resources on campus, and 93% believe that it helped them define academic and career goals.
 The program not only provides students mentorship through their first college experience, but also teaches them how to attain those same successes once leaving the program.
 The Brother 2 Brother student club meets weekly to provide a bridge of support to participants in the program.

 Eastfield College has the M.A.L.E.S Mentoring & Retention Program.
 It is focused on student Achievement, Leadership, Empowerment & Service.
 Through M.A.L.E.S, students are able to join the Men’s Empowerment Club, while becoming involved with their peers in a variety of campus programming and networking.
 The M.A.L.E.S Program offers potential paid federal work study positions and the opportunity to enhance their leadership skills.
 Peer mentoring is a new component of the program in partnership with Dallas Skyline High School.